ianhorswill/DPGD/Source/40 Background/20 Mathematics/10 Basic objects of mathematics/60 Relations/60 Homogeneous relations.md

 ---
 pagetitle: Homogeneous relations
 ---
 A relation $$R\subseteq A\times A$$ between a set $$A$$ and itself is called a homogeneous because both its arguments come from the same set.
 Homogeneous relations come up frequently in math and computer science.
 Math examples include: $$=, <, >, and \subseteq$$.
 Examples from everyday life are any kind of relation between people (e.g. familiar relationships).
-Examples from programming include the subclass relation graphs and tree, which are essentilly homogeneous relations (see [graphs](Graphs)).
+Examples from programming include the subclass relation graphs and tree, which are essentially homogeneous relations (see [graphs](Graphs)).

 ## Special properties of homogeneous relations